 What is the difference between antibiotic and antimicrobial resistance?

-Antibiotic resistance occurs when bacteria change in response to the use of antibiotics used to treat bacterial infections (such as urinary tract infections, pneumonia, bloodstream infections) making them ineffective.
+to treat bacterial infections (such as urinary tract infections, pneumonia, bloodstream infections), making them ineffective.

 Antimicrobial resistance is a broader term, encompassing resistance to drugs that treat infections caused by other microbes as well, such as parasites (e.g. malaria or helminths), viruses (e.g. HIV) and fungi (e.g. Candida).